How To Break The Chronic Pain Cycle

 What Is The Chronic Pain Cycle?

 Chronic pain is a major public health issue with studies reporting that around one fifth of the population in the USA and Europe are affected by it.
-When researchers started to dig deeper into this condition, they found that chronic pain often induced depression and that up to 85% of patients who were chronic pain sufferers, also suffered from severe depression.
+Research shows chronic pain and depression often feed into each other with around 85% of chronic pain patients also experiencing depression.
+The two conditions share overlapping brain pathways, particularly in areas that help to regulate our mood and pain perception.

 Why is this important?
-Well in order to treat chronic pain it is important to know what factors might be influencing this condition and what outcomes might be associated with it.
+Well, in order to treat chronic pain it is important to know what factors might be influencing this condition and shows us the vicious cycle that people get stuck in.

 Researchers went on to discover that patients who suffered from chronic pain-induced depression have a poorer prognosis for their condition that those who did not have depression and who only had pain.